papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  “AnimationSystem1p, AnimationSystem3p.inc”
    -  The length of the animation.
 Must match up with ObjectTemplate.ammo.reloadTime to sync.

-      -  If it’s a lower value, animation will be sped up.
+      -  If it's a lower value, animation will be sped up.
-      -  If it’s a higher value, animation will be slowed down.
+      -  If it's a higher value, animation will be slowed down.

 -  ``animationManager.looping`` bool -> bool